digiponta/VSTS_for_RenderMan/README.md

 [REMARKS]
 - I had lost the SL source code for the keke01.
 - I think that you need a little modification for your requirements.
-So, I will be glad, if you add the url to your REFERENCES.
+So, I will be glad, if you add this url to your REFERENCES.